 How to Fix iPhone 6 Bluetooth Problems

-If you start noticing iPhone 6 Bluetooth problems on iOS 10, iOS 9 or iOS 8, don’t panic.
+If you start noticing Bluetooth problems on your iPhone 6 or iPhone 6 Plus, don’t panic.
 There are several potential fixes out there.

-First, try resetting all of your iPhone 6’s settings.
+If that doesn’t work, try resetting all of your device’s settings.
 To do this, open up the iPhone 6 and head to Settings > General > Reset > Reset All Settings.
 Make sure you have your passcode and Wi-Fi passwords handy before doing this.

 If this doesn’t help, try forgetting your Bluetooth networks.
 To forget them: Settings > Bluetooth > Select your connection using the circular blue i tab > Tap Forget this Device.
 Now, try to connect your iPhone 6.

 If you are having issues with Bluetooth in the car, consult your car’s manual and/or check out this guide from Apple.
-Fixing these issues is a little bit trickier.
+Fixing these issues can be tricky.

 How to Fix iPhone 6 App Issues

 First, make sure applications on the iPhone 6 are updated.
-App updates with support (and fixes) for iOS 10 have been trickling out since launch.
-Many iPhone users are horrible about updating apps and that’s a habit that should be broken right now.
+App updates with support (and fixes) for iOS 11 have been trickling out since launch.

 iPhone 6 users who are forgetful or lazy will want to turn on automatic App Store updates because it will keep apps automatically updated and ensure that they are always on the latest version with the latest bug fixes.

-Our iPhone 6 variants are fast with iOS 9 on board but others have run into random slowdown and sluggishness on Apple’s former flagship.
+Our iPhone 6 models are pretty fast with iOS 11 on board, but others have run into random slowdown and sluggishness on Apple’s current operating system.

 There are some ways to speed up the performance on the iPhone 6 if it takes a turn for the worst.
-We’ve outlined a number of different strategies including reducing animations and pretty effects, resetting settings, or restoring back to factory settings.
-These fixes are for the iPhone 4s but they will help with the iPhone 6 as well.
+We’ve outlined a number of different strategies that could help you improve the overall speed of your device.

 Keep in mind, there is no cure all for the iPhone 6 or any other iPhone though users will want to try these before performing a factory reset.